Canon 1100D vs Pentax K-1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1100D and Pentax K-1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the K-1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1100D does not offer wifi capability.
+In contrast, the 1100D does not provide wifi capability.

 Studio photographers will appreciate that the Pentax K-1 (unlike the 1100D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1100D and the K-1 have been discontinued, but can regularly be found used on eBay.
 The 1100D was replaced by the Canon 1200D, while the K-1 was followed by the Pentax K-1 II.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Pentax websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So how do things add up?
 Is there a clear favorite between the Canon 1100D and the Pentax K-1?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 1100D: